cjxgm/lanos/README.md

 virtual machine will run.
 As this OS is in the very alpha stage, you can only see the output for testing.

 You can try to modify it.
-The main code is src/main.c
+The main code is src/main.c. *Before you do it, set your editor's tab width to 4 spaces!*